fibo/fibo.github.io/_projects/standa/index.md

 npm i standa
 ```

-It has a subset [standard](https://standardjs.com/) linter features:
+It has a same features as [standard](https://standardjs.com/) linter but
-everything related to JSX and React is removed.
+with a subset of rules: everything related to JSX and React is removed.

 Credits go to [standard-engine collaborators](https://www.npmjs.com/package/standard-engine/access).